vlstill/tedi/verification.md

 They allow users to specify properties such as reaction to certain event or repeated occurrence of an event and they are evaluated on infinite runs of the program.
 With the automata-based approach to explicit-state model checking these problems are solved by solving repeated reachability of accepting states of \buchi product automaton derived from the program and the specification \cite{TODO}.

+#### Verification of Absence of SC Violations

+In this problem we ask if the program, when run under a relaxed memory model, does exhibit any runs not possible under SC.

 #### Verification of Compliance of Hardware to Memory Model

 There is also some work on verifying whether a hardware implements a given memory model.